How to Grow Hydrangeas

 Acidic soils with a pH of less than 5.5 produce blue flowers; soils with a pH greater than 6.0 produce pink flowers.
 Do a soil test to determine the existing pH and amend as indicated to change it.

-A plant should be at least two years old before undergoing a pH change; this will give it time to recover from the shock of its original planting.
+A plant should be at least 2 years old before undergoing a pH change; this will give it time to recover from the shock of its original planting.
 Also, note that it’s easier to change blue flowers to pink than pink to blue.

 See How to Change the Color of Hydrangea Flowers for more information.